tido/mei-customization/README.md

 the validation tests.

-The test environment uses the `jade` template library to construct complete MEI fragments. `test/jade` folder contains wrappers and mixins that help to contextualise the provided examples.
+The test environment uses the `jade` template library to construct complete MEI fragments.
+The `test/jade` folder contains wrappers and mixins that help to contextualise the provided examples.
 In order to do this, the `<egXML>` element refer to a wrappers, this instructs the test environment to insert the provided example into the appropriate context, thus providing a valid MEI document.